neondatabase/postgresql_anonymizer/docs/static_masking.md

 * `anon.shuffle_column(shuffle_table, shuffle_column, primary_key)` will rearrange
   all values in a given column.
 You need to provide a primary key of the table.

-This is usefull for foreign keys because referential integrity will be kept.
+This is useful for foreign keys because referential integrity will be kept.

 **IMPORTANT:**  `shuffle_column()` is not a [masking function] because it works "verticaly" : it will modify all the values of a column at once.